 and only download it from the original source

 Did you just see on your screen an ad for software that promises to make your computer run like new?
 Don’t click on that ad!
-First re-read rule #4.
+Re-read rule #4.
 If it is still something you need, then use your favorite search engine to find the web site of the company that makes the software and download it from them.
 It's always safest to download from the author's or publisher's website rather than from a software aggregation site.